 This is an initial draft of guidelines and may be changed at the discretion of competition organizers.
-Upon acceptance into the competition, teams will be provided full rule sets.

 These guidelines create an even playing field for this competition amongst all competitors.
 This ensures that each team participates under the same circumstances and receives an opportunity to succeed.
 Failure to comply with the guidelines of the competition may lead to penalization of points or disqualification based on the offense.
 Egregious offenses may result in ejection from the competition.
-If you see a breach of competition guidelines, please feel free to reach out to competition staff or email CyberDefense-Competition@anl.gov if you would like to remain anonymous.
+If you see a breach of competition guidelines, please feel free to reach out to competition staff via email CyberDefense-Competition@anl.gov if you would like to remain anonymous.
 Additionally, if it is illegal in nature then it is also against the competition guidelines.

 - Each team must have 4-6 students.